Azure/iot-edge-v1/bindings/dotnetcore/devdoc/dotnet_core_binding_hld.md

 When the **.NET Core Module Host**’s `Module_Create` function is invoked by the gateway process, it:

--   Creates a CLR instance by calling `coreclr_initialize;
+-   If a CLR instance has not already been initialized, creates a new CLR instance by calling `coreclr_initialize`.

--   Creates [.NET Core](https://github.com/dotnet/)  Delegates for Create, Receive, Start and Destroy;
+-   Creates [.NET Core](https://github.com/dotnet/)  Delegates for Create, Receive, Start and Destroy.

--   Calls Create Delegate, which will call the Create method on the user [.NET Core](https://github.com/dotnet/)  Module (Module that implemented `IGatewayModule`);
+-   Calls Create Delegate, which will call the Create method on the user [.NET Core](https://github.com/dotnet/)  Module (Module that implemented `IGatewayModule`).

 ### Module\_Start